AINSLEYANTONY/ELEVATELABSTASK08/README.md

 # ELEVATELABSTASK08

-The uploaded screenshot showcases a **Superstore Sales Dashboard**, designed to visually represent key sales metrics using interactive charts and insights.
+**Objective**:
+ Create a basic interactive dashboard that shows sales performance by product, region, and month.
 Here’s what has been implemented:

 1. **Sales Trend Over Time**
    - A **line chart** displays the sum of sales by order date, spanning from **March 2014 to September 2017**.